XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 * Resubmit a transaction if it has not appeared in a validated ledger whose sequence number is less than or equal to the transaction's `LastLedgerSequence` parameter.

 For additional information, consult the guide to [Reliable Transaction Submission](reliable_tx.html)

+## ripple.txt and host-meta ##

+The [ripple.txt](https://wiki.ripple.com/Ripple.txt) and [host-meta](https://ripple.com/build/gateway-services/#host-meta) standards provide a way to publish information about your gateway so that automated tools and applications can read and understand it.

+For example, if you run a validating `rippled` server, you can use ripple.txt to publish the public key of your validating server.
+You can also publish information about what currencies your gateway issues, and which Ripple account addresses you control, to protect against impostors or confusion.

+We recommend implementing one or both of ripple.txt and host-meta.
+(In the future, we expect ripple.txt to become obsolete, but not yet.)